apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

 The following changes will be made to implement the new encoding of sets:

 - Add alternative rewriting rules for sets, via new classes extending `RewritingRule`.
+  - The new rules will use SMT equality directly, instead of relying on class `LazyEquality`.
-- In class `SymbStateRewriterImplForArrays`, overwrite rules pertaining to sets in `ruleLookupTable`.
+- In class `SymbStateRewriterImplWithArrays`, overwrite `ruleLookupTable` with the new rules.
+  - Existing rules will be reused when appropriate, e.g. rules for handling Boolean constants.
-- In class `Z3SolverContextForArrays`, overwrite appropriate methods.
+- In class `Z3SolverContext`, add appropriate methods to handle SMT constraints over arrays.

 ## 4. Encoding tuples and records